rccordell/feeling-responsive/pages/pages-root-folder/index.md

   title: "Assignments"
   url: '/assignments/'
   image: IMG_4638-302x182.jpg
   text: 'Technologies of Text is an experiential, lab-based course.
-Students complete a wide range of assignments from setting type on a letterpress printer to coding a literary bot in the R programming language (and much more in between)…'
+Students complete a wide range of assignments from setting type on a letterpress printer to coding a literary bot in the R programming language (and much more in between).
+The assignments in ToT will ask students to engage consciously with media and its many messages through writing, making, and hands-on experimentation…'
 #
 # Use the call for action to show a button on the frontpage
 #